Biography of Mickie James

 After signing with TNA Wrestling in the fall of 2010, Mickie also released a single track that is also her entrance music: "Hardcore Country."
 How did that process come about?
 In Mickie's words: "Everything in wrestling seems to be hardcore, so to me it seemed too easy.
 They had talked to different people and they were looking at it from the country music side where you’ve never heard of Hardcore Country before.
 The more I listened to it they were right.
 It works.
 It’s a badass song."

 On September 25, 2014, Mickie gave birth to her son Donovan.
-Even with the extra responsibilities in her life, she still continues to tour the world and usually brings Donovan with her as well.
+Even with the extra responsibilities in her life, she continues to tour the world as a wrestler and singer.

 Finally, Mickie has this message for all her fans.